 - Avoiding discussions about the future

-4. His Dating History Seems Inconsistent or Vague
+4. His Dating History Is Vague or Doesn’t Add Up

 Look at patterns in his past relationships.
 Sometimes the way someone talks about their dating history can reveal more than they realize.